 Dental implant technology has advanced rapidly in recent years, giving you more options than ever for replacing missing teeth.
-Years ago, patients who could not afford traditional dental implants or who lacked the jaw bone density to accommodate an implant were forced to accept loose fitting dentures and partial dentures, or grinding down adjacent teeth to place dental bridges to replace their missing teeth.
+Years ago, patients who could not afford traditional dental implants or who lacked the jaw bone density to accommodate an implant were forced to accept loose-fitting dentures and partial dentures or grinding down adjacent teeth to place dental bridges to replace their missing teeth.
 However, the development of mini dental implants now provides you with a much less invasive, more affordable and more immediate solution to replace missing teeth and stabilizing loose dentures or partials allowing for more confidence and significantly improved chewing.

-Unlike traditional dental implants, mini implants do not require good jaw bone thickness for placement.
+Mini implants are much smaller than regular dental implants.
+Additionally, mini implants are unlike traditional dental implants because they do not require good jaw bone thickness for placement.
 In fact, mini implants are an excellent option for patients who lack sufficient bone thickness to accommodate a traditional dental implant.

 - Significantly less expensive than traditional dental implants